blueray333/sample/README.md

 - the script should take remote server ip and port as parameters
 - output result to either stdout or file

+Answer:
+    Refer to "Trial" folder.
+I setup my Python in eclipse as my IDE.
+Also installed iPerf3 in Windows and pyInstaller.
+The code runs but I'm having issues with a library that I could go around with.  it's looking for libiperf.so.0 which I believe is there when installing iPerf3 via pip.
+My research points me this has something to do with OS that i'm using (eg. windows).
+Given more time, I can find a solution to this issue.
+    In regards to the code, it's pretty basic as long as the library required is added to the path of the project.

+4 - Documentation:
+Please include a readme.md file with the code that explains how to use 2 and 3 above, what the requirements are if any, and how to use it.
+Explain any design decisions you made.

+Answer: